vikramshinde12/python-project/README.rst

 python-project
 ===============================================

-This is sample python project to demonstrate how to create python package on PyPI server.
+This is sample python project to demonstrate how to create python package on PyPI server

 - `Client Library Documentation`_